Gratis versus libre: "Free beer" and "freedom of speech" distinction

 In software development, where the marginal cost of an additional unit is zero, it is common for developers to make software available at no cost.
 One of the early and basic forms of this model is called freeware.
-With freeware, software is licensed freely for regular use: the developer does not gain any monetary compensation.
+With freeware, software is licensed only for personal use and the developer does not gain any monetary payment.

 With the advent of the free software movement, license schemes were created to give developers more freedom in terms of code sharing, commonly called open source or free and open-source software (called FLOSS, FOSS, or F/OSS).
 As the English adjective free does not distinguish between "for free" and "liberty", the phrases "free as in freedom of speech" (libre, free software) and "free as in free beer" (gratis, freeware) were adopted.
 Many in the free software movement feel strongly about the freedom to use the software, make modifications, etc., whether or not this freely usable software is to be exchanged for money.
 Therefore, this distinction became important.

 These phrases have become common, along with gratis and libre, in the software development and computer law fields for encapsulating this distinction.
 The distinction is similar to the distinction made in political science between positive liberty and negative liberty.
 Like "free beer", positive liberty promises equal access by all without cost or regard to income, of a given good (assuming the good exists).
 Like "free speech", negative liberty safeguards the right to use of something (in this case, speech) without regard to whether in a given case there is a cost involved for this use.